UsernameN0tAvailable/tcp_simulations/README.md

 The output of the TCP simulations is the throughput in bits per second through the whole network achieved by TCP:

 ````<Tcp throughput> ````

+### Results
+The results plotted in the thesis can be found in the RESULTS folder.
+#### Throughput Results
+The throughput results can be found in the folder RESULTS/THROUGHPUT.
+TCP_BULKSEND contains the results obtained with
+the BulkSend Application and the TCP_ON_OFF contains the results obtained with the On/Off Application.
+Both folders contain
+the results of the four modes.
+MODE_1 contains the results obtained with the BER Error Model, MODE_2 the ON/OFF Error Model
+results with the OFF phase bit error ratio modulation, MODE_3 the results obtained with the ON/OFF plus BER Error Model and
+MODE_4 the results obtained with the ON/OFF Error Model with the mean ON phase modulation.
+The text file names are descriptive, in that
+they represents the parameters used for execution (see above in the Execution section for the description and the use of the parameters).

+The content of the text files represents the following: ````<average throughput[bits]>   <standard deviation>````.
+The average and the standard deviation of the throughput of four simulations with the same parameters but different execution seeds.
+#### Congestion Window Results
+The congestion window results can be found in the folder RESULTS/CWND.
+The CWND folder contains the congestion window data of three files:
+total congestion window of the five TCP connections at one host in the Bulk Send application scenario, total congestion window of the
+five TCP connections at one host in the On/Off application scenario and the congestion window of one single connection in the Bulk Send application
+scenario.

+The content of the text files represents the following: ````<time stamp [seconds]> <congestion window size [bytes]>````